weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_02_Lab02_Ex1_Create_Mail_Flow_Rules.md

     that appears, review the available options.
 Note that in the default list of menu options, the only attachment-related option is **Any attachment’s content includes**; there is no option related to the status of an attachment.
-    ‎
-    ‎Therefore, select inside the field to collapse the menu and then scroll down in the **new rule** window and select **More options…**
+Therefore, select inside the field to collapse the menu and then scroll down in the **new rule** window and select **More options…**

 6. Scroll up to the top of the window.
 Select the drop-down arrow in the